Trump suggests McConnell step aside if major legislation isn't passed

 The president didn’t get personally involved until after the first attempt in the Senate was shelved and even then he spoke in platitudes, unable or unwilling to delve into the policy specifics necessary to woo skeptical Republican lawmakers.
 Ultimately, he was unable to change the minds of those skeptical senators.

-For instance, McConnell's team had thought that Sen. Lisa Murkowski, R-Alaska, who was one of the three to vote against the final version of health care, known as "skinny repeal," was going to come around to support the bill.
+For instance, McConnell's team had thought that Sen. Lisa Murkowski, R-Alaska, who was one of the three to vote against the final version of health care, was going to come around to support the bill, referred to as a "skinny repeal."
 But after Interior Secretary Ryan Zinke reportedly threatened to withhold resources from Alaska, Murkowski’s opposition hardened.

 Since the health care bill’s failure, McConnell has indicated publicly that the president doesn’t fully understand the complexities of legislating, especially in a body where Republican senators represent politically diverse states.